 2. AI Generation

 During the processes of creating the AI (data pre-processing, deep learning, and conversion to C source code), the Renesas QE tool automatically proceeds with optimum processing for gestures.
 Although automating AI creation is usually challenging, this can be achieved by focusing the target on the gesture.

 3. Monitoring & Tuning

 You can monitor and tune the precision of the created AI on the actual machine.
 If a gesture has not been correctly recognized, you can immediately add the waveform to the training data by clicking on the [Add Data] button on the monitoring screen of the Renesas tool to give feedback to the AI algorithm.

 As we move forward, the technology evolution is addressing some of the gesture recognition precision challenges.
 These include low quality of data arriving from sensors, typically due to their bulkiness and poor contact with the user, and the effects of visually blocked objects and poor lighting.
 Further challenges arise from the integration of visual and sensory data as they represent mismatched datasets that must be processed separately and then merged at the end which is inefficient and leads to slower response times.

-The journey ahead is an exhilarating one as the demand for enhanced intelligent touch and smart gesture recognition solutions is expanding with breakthrough applications across consumer and industrial segments.
-For further information please check the following link here.
+The journey ahead is an exhilarating one as the demand for enhanced intelligent touch and smart gesture recognition solutions are expanding with breakthrough applications across consumer and industrial segments.
+For further information visit our Capacitive Touch Sensor Solutions page.